Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 * FEATURE: Monitoring Rule checks now support Rule Set and Rule filters (#396)
 * FEATURE: provide an --inspect parameter for Monitoring Rule checks (#397)
 * FEATURE: health check now checks whether the schema is up-to-date (#403)
+* FEATURE: daemon keep-alive in the database is being checked (#404)

 ### Background Daemon
 * FIX: API connections did not recover from some error states (#399)